clicon/clixon-docs/cli.rst

 ``hide-show``
    Do not show the config in show configuration commands.
 However, retreiving a config via NETCONF or examining the datastore directly shows the hidden configure commands.
 ``strict-expand``
    Only show exactly the expanded options of a variable.
-It shuld not be possible to add a *new* value that is not in the expanded list.
+It shuld not be possible to add a *new* value that is not in the expanded list.o
 ``alias``
-   Replace the command with another value
+   Replace the command with another value, only implemented for YANG leaves.

 Edit modes
 ----------